vertis/vertis-io/_posts/2013-12-16-unauthorised-litecoin-mining.md

 Update: [@joneaves](http://twitter.com/joneaves) suggested either using something like [checkstyle](http://checkstyle.sourceforge.net/) (java) and/or a pre-commit hook.
 Good advice.

+## Use IAM Keys
+Quite a few people have pointed out on twitter and hacker news that the other thing you should be doing is using restricted IAM keys.

 __Discuss it on [Hacker News](https://news.ycombinator.com/item?id=6911908)__